-c) If in the DP there is more than one mention to a brand name, the second mention (and the sub sequential mentions) to a brand name shall be associated with the footnote number with the full text (e.g. If the first mention to a brand name is footnote 1, the subsequent mentions to brand names should be accompanied by the same footnote number, i.e., footnote number 1).
+c) If in the DP there is more than one mention of a brand name, the second mention (and subsequent mentions) of a brand name shall be associated with the footnote number of the first mention with the full text (e.g. If the first mention of a brand name is footnote 1, the subsequent mentions to brand names should be accompanied by the same footnote number, i.e., footnote number 1).